gdagstn/cellula/README.md

 Most of the choices can be made around the integration method. `papplain` has implemented 5 methods: `fastMNN` and `regressBatches` from the `batchelor` package, `Harmony`, the CCA-based `Seurat` method, and non-negative matrix factorization (NMF) from `LIGER` through the `rliger` package.

-`LIGER` and `Seurat` integratiom methods require an intermediate step where package-specific objects are created and some pre-processing steps are repeated again according to the best practices published by the authors of those packages.
+`LIGER` and `Seurat` integration methods require an intermediate step where package-specific objects are created and some pre-processing steps are repeated again according to the best practices published by the authors of those packages.

 Each step of the pipeline can be called independently on the object: